Skip to Main Content

 Lower rates tend to reduce yields on government bonds, which can push investor demand toward higher-yield corporate bonds.
 While this higher income can be appealing, corporate bonds also come with more credit risk associated with the issuer.
 It’s essential to balance your bond portfolio exposure between stable government bonds and corporate bonds.

-Wondering if a bond fund may be a better fit for your portfolio than individual bonds?
-We lay out the pros of both and explain the key differences between bonds and bond funds.
+Wondering whether a bond fund may be a better fit for your portfolio than individual bonds?
+Learn about the benefits of both, as well as the key differences between bonds and bond funds.

 3. Position your portfolio for stability